 As part of the settlement, Four Corners and the Navajo Mine agreed to reduce potential impacts associated with their operation by implementing certain Reasonable and Prudent Measures (RPMs) designed to protect endangered fish (Colorado Pikeminnow, Razorback Sucker) in the San Juan River and birds (Southwestern Willow Flycatcher, Yellow-Billed Cuckoo) in the plant’s deposition area.

-• The total paid to the National Fish and Wildlife Foundation in support of 2022 activities was $619,983.
+- The National Fish and Wildlife Foundation was funded a total of $667,722.00 (APS - $534,178.00 and NTEC - $133,544.00) in support of 2023 Four Corners Power Plant and Navajo Mine Energy Project recovery actions.
 These funds are used for endangered fish breeding and stocking, habitat enhancement, fish life-cycle studies, and paying the salary of a fisheries biologist to support the San Juan Recovery Implementation Program.

-• APS worked with the U.S. Fish and Wildlife Service and the United States Bureau of Reclamation to begin a preliminary design for a fish passage at the APS weir in the San Juan River intended to remove partial impediments to endangered fish movement and increase potential spawning habitat.
+- APS continued work with the U.S. Fish and Wildlife Service and the United States Bureau of Reclamation on a preliminary design for a fish passage at the APS weir in the San Juan River intended to remove partial impediments to endangered fish movement and increase potential spawning habitat.